© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Heynings Priory is a scheduled monument protected by Historic England under reference 1008685.
 View the official record →

-Site of Heynings Priory is a Benedictine priory located in Lincolnshire, founded in the twelfth century as a daughter house associated with monastic communities in the region.
+Heynings Priory is a Gilbertine priory site located in Lincolnshire, England, representing one of the establishments of this distinctly English monastic order founded by Saint Gilbert of Sempringham in the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008685.

 Site of Heynings Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008685.